yavuzff/scalable-multimodal-similarity-search/README.md

 python3 pybinding/setup.py install
 ```

-### Using the C++ index through Python:
+## Using the C++ library in Python:

+The C++ library consists of ExactMultiVecIndex and MultiVecHNSW, where to former is a sequntial scan based exact approach, and the latter is a multi-vector adaptation of the HNSW index by Malkov and Yashunin (2020).
-The C++ index can be imported and used within Python scripts.
+The library can be imported and used within Python scripts.

 1. Import the index:

 ```
-from multivec_index import ExactMultiVecIndex
+from multivec_index import MultiVecHNSW
 ```

 2. Initialise the index, e.g.:
 ```
-index = ExactMultiVecIndex(
+index = MultiVecHNSW(
     num_modalities=2,
     dimensions=[128, 64],
     distance_metrics=["euclidean", "cosine"],  # optional: distance metrics for each modality.
 Default: "euclidean"